jodyhagins/slotmap/README.md

 ### Trade-offs to Consider

-If you need STL-compatible iterators, this isn't the right choice.
+If you need STL-compatible iterators, this isn't the slotmap for you.
 The `for_each()` callback pattern requires a different programming style.

 If you need unlimited insertions over time, the fixed lifetime may not work.
 Calculate your requirements: with IndexBits=20 and VersionBits=12, you get 1,048,576 slots × 4,096 generations - 1 = 4,294,967,295 total insertions over the lifetime of the container, with a limit of 1,048,576 simultaneously active objects.

 If you need to store pointers or references to elements, the callback-based access requires refactoring your code.
 You must complete all operations on an element within the callback.

 But, if you need to store pointers or references, then why are you using a slotmap?

+I've heard slotmap keys referred to as safe pointers.
+I didn't say that.
+I heard it.
+From a friend.
+Yeah, that's the ticket.
+From a friend.

 ## Installation